barkeser2002/ripcord-fix/README.md

 3. not showing "Stage" voice channels
    *(This is accomplished by making Ripcord think stages are regular voice channels.
 This means that there is no way to become a speaker, and no way to differentiate a stage from a regular voice channel)*

 Supports Ripcord 0.4.29 on Windows.
-[Supports Ripcord 0.4.29 on Linux, albeit with limited testing.](https://github.com/barkeser2002)

 ## Usage
 Download the DLL file from [the Releases page](https://github.com/barkeser2002/ripcord-fix/releases) and place it in your Ripcord directory.